 - Enhance or even replace the auditing process

-The customs authority in Singapore has launched a national trade platform (NTP) using blockchain technology.
+The customs authority in Singapore has launched a national trade platform (NTP) on blockchain technology.
 It has been expected that this platform will be used to connect businesses, community systems, platforms and government systems.

 Another project that’s in its second phase is Project Ubin, launched by the Monetary Authority of Singapore (MAS) in conjunction with various financial institutions and technology partners.

-Using distributed ledger technology, the project has tested interbank payments and now being used to evaluate the implications of using tokens as a virtual Singapore dollar.
+With distributed ledger technology, the project has tested interbank payments and now being used to evaluate the implications of using tokens as a virtual Singapore dollar.

 If blockchain based payments become successful, then it could lead to quick settlements in financial services, especially for trade across borders.